Generate Multiple Pretty URL Presentations with Marp and JavaScript

 Now, I won’t go into the details of how to create a Markdown presentation with Marp.
 If you’re very familiar with Markdown, the official docs are actually pretty easy to follow.

-What I want to write about today is how to generate multiple slides from multiple Markdown files in one go.
+What I want to write about today is how to generate multiple presentation files from multiple Markdown files in one go and output them as pretty URLs.

-What I want is something similar to most static site generators like Jekyll or Hugo, where I have multiple Markdown files and it generates a ready-to-use website where every Markdown file is converted to HTML.
+What I want is something similar to most static site generators like Jekyll or Hugo, where I have multiple Markdown files and it generates a ready-to-use website where every Markdown file is converted to HTML with pretty URLs.

 See what I mean?
 So, here’s how I did it.